 All schemes recommended by Assessor Teams will be reviewed by the Civic Trust Awards National Panel, who consider all schemes in a National context.
 On this basis, the National Panel reserves the right to uphold, promote or demote any recommendations made by Assessor Teams.

 Assessors should ensure that the schemes recommended to National Panel for an Award or Commendation should be of sufficient quality and deserving of national recognition.
 The scheme is equally as encouraging of small community projects as it is of large prestigious schemes delivering community benefit.
 However, we have seen a number of schemes referred to the panel that are falling short of national standards.
 Should you require further guidance on the standards required for recommendations to National Panel, please email us

 Each Assessor Team can comprise of:

 - Local Community Advisor

 The Civic Trust Awards receive entries from applicants via the CTA on-line application system which opens in May each year.
 Application documentation and supporting documents will then be available to view by our Assessor Teams after the closing date for entries.
 We will then notify Assessors of the names and contact details of the other Assessor Team members.

-The assessment of each project should take no longer than 1 hour.
+The on-site assessment of each project should take no longer than 1 hour.

 On completion of the assessments, all members of the assessment team must complete their feedback reports online via the Civic Trust Awards website – Assessment Centre.